NathanHarrington/NathanHarrington.github.io/content/posts/windows_software_test.md

 Create a shared folder on the host os (Downloads), and call it dash-downloads for the guest.

-Mount the guest addition with:
+Mount the guest addition manually with:

-    net srv x: \\vboxsrv\dash-downloads
+    net use x: \\vboxsrv\dash-downloads

+Alternatively, set it to automount in the host os.

+This particular software package is designed to run at a minimum resolution of 1024x768 maximized.
+Edit the screen resolution of the guest OS, and then enable scaled mode to make sure the application and the rainmeter measurements are both visible:

+On the Host OS:

+    VBoxManage.exe setextradata "VM-Name" CustomVideoMode1 1280x1024x32

 On the Host Os, download the most recent version to that folder.